Vladimír Weiss (footballer, born 1989): Early controversy

+2018

+Weiss was called up for matches against Czech Republic and Sweden on 13 and 16 October 2018, respectively.

 Weiss violated the code of conduct of national team player, along with Martin Dúbravka, Michal Šulla, Milan Škriniar, Norbert Gyömbér, Ľubomír Šatka and Stanislav Lobotka.
 On the night of 13 October 2018, after a loss in Slovakia's second UEFA Nations League fixture and a derby match against Czech Republic (1–2), they left the hotel and went out, missed the bedtime and violated the wellness policy, regarding regeneration and rehabilitation.
-They were allegedly noticed by Ján Kozák at about midnight, admitting to the incident and apologising the next day.
+They were allegedly noticed by Ján Kozák at midnight, admitting to the incident and apologising the next day.
 Kozák resigned from the national team in the afternoon of 14 October, revealing the details of his decision in a press conference on 18 October, to avoid distractions during the preparation for the fixture against Sweden, that was led by his former assistant Štefan Tarkovič on a caretaker basis.
 Kozák cited his inability to work with the squad under such conditions as the primary reason, as about a third of the squad was involved, including players Kozák described as crucial for the future of Slovak football, with Weiss among them.
-The President of SFZ, Ján Kováčik, had punished the players by withholding any financial rewards for any future nominations and performances with the national team, during the upcoming qualification cycle.
-Kozák also revealed, that upon inquiring the reasons for such conduct, Weiss simply said, that he "doesn't know" why.
+The President of Slovak Football Association, Ján Kováčik, had punished the players by withholding any financial rewards for any future nominations and performances with the national team, during the upcoming qualification cycle.
+Kozák also revealed, that upon inquiring the reasons for such conduct, Weiss simply said that he does not know why.

-On 19 October, SFZ published series of statements made by the concerned players, in which they apologised and accepted their guilt.
-Weiss however did not provide a statement until the following day, expressing his sincere apologies, for damaging the reputation of Slovak football, acknowledging the negative perception of the incident, accepting the consequences and committing himself to improving the damaged trust.
+On 19 October, Slovak Football Association published series of statements made by the concerned players, in which they apologised and accepted their guilt.
+However, Weiss did not provide a statement until the following day, expressing his sincere apologies, for damaging the reputation of Slovak football, acknowledging the negative perception of the incident, accepting the consequences and committing himself to improving the damaged trust.
 He also stressed his apologies to Kozák and thanked him for his contributions.